Global-Chem/global-chem/paper.md

 The SMILES is abstracted in a variety of methods:

 -  For simplistic molecules one representation of the SMILES can be directly translated using visual inspection.
-This worked for compounds usually at the beginning of a reported list that were the most common denominator rings.
+This worked for compounds usually at the beginning of a reported list that were small molecules.

-- For complex molecules, the image can be redrawn into the free version of ChemDraw and then translated into SMILES.
+- For more complex molecules, the image can be redrawn into the free version of ChemDraw and then translated into a non-canonical version of SMILES.

 - For papers where the SMILES are written and the IUPAC is not known.
 We translate the SMILES into ChemDraw and then retrieve the name.
 Note that some of the names were modified based on human inspection in favor as well for preferred names.

 - For polymer papers, the site points were omitted from the name and some of the nomenclature adjusted for preferred names over traditional.
+For example: 'yl' to mark site points for polymer connections was removed in favour of reduced english complexity.

+- Some SMILES were adjusted from their radical complement as they served as connection points.
+Some decisions were made to keep the radical component especially in the case if the IUPAC blue book common substituents.
+-
 - SMARTS strings were adapted from the SMILES using RDKit [@Landrum:2019-5]

 # Data